zastrixarundell/blockchain-esd/README.md

 sudo dpkg -i libssl1.0.0_1.0.2n-1ubuntu5_arm64.deb
 ```

-And potentially if there are some broken package because of the older version of ssl:
+And potentially if there are some broken packages because of the older version of ssl:

 ```bash
 sudo apt install --fix-broken